jgrade/trading-journal/README.md

-This is an app that was created to work as a trading journal for backtesting
+Trading Journal to track backtesting results

 I will be adding more statistics in the future